battlecoder/StoneLCDLib/README.md

 ```

 ### 2. Reading / Writing LCD Registers
-The current functions are meant to be used to work with the LCD registers:
+The current functions are used to work with the LCD registers:
 * writeRegister (regStartAddr, *buffer, buffLen)
 * writeRegisterByte (regStartAddr, b)
 * writeRegisterWord (regStartAddr, w)